 That is, if you also also do a hundred other things correctly.

-In jest, I wrote the following post in my Facebook account.
+I wrote the following post in my Facebook account.
 Yep, this pretty much sums it up: